ronaldvendelmans/citysdk-ld/documentation/index.md

 ## Discovery API
-To know which CitySDK API’s are available for which geography/jurisdiction there’s a project wide Discovery API at [http://cat.citysdk.eu/](http://cat.citysdk.eu/)
+To know which CitySDK API’s are available for which geography/jurisdiction there’s a project wide [Discovery API](http://cat.citysdk.eu/).

 <br/>